NickMara007/Machine-Learning-and-Artificial-Intelligence/Capstone Project/README.md

 - Initialise with random samples
 - Fit Gaussian Process to observed data
-- Train a neural network on the search space (week 5 onwards)
+- Train a neural network on observed data and predict on the search space candidates (week 5 onwards)
 - Maximise acquisition function
 - Sample new point
 - Update model
-- Repeat until convergence or budget reached
+- Repeat until budget reached (maximum queries)

 ### 5) Overall strategy

 With only a limited number of queries, 13 in total, it was important that I had an execution plan so that each submission provided as much value as possible.
-My strategy was roughly to emphasise exploration over exploitation at the start of the project, allowing the models to gain an understanding of the overall topology of each of the response surfaces.
+My strategy was to emphasise exploration over exploitation at the start of the project, allowing the models to gain an understanding of the overall topology of each of the response surfaces.
 The middle and later stages would take a much more exploitative approach, concentrating queries on high-performing regions to maximise the output.

 In terms of model hyperparameters:
 - Used a Gaussian Process as the surrogate function for every objective function.
 - Used a Radial Basis Function (RBF) kernel for smooth or unimodal functions.
-- Used a Matern kernel, with nu = 2.5, for functions with many local optima.
+- Used a Matern kernel, with $\nu$ = 2.5, for functions with many local optima.
 - Started with UCB as the acquisition function.
-- Began with a high kappa, so exploration is favoured.
+- Began with a high $\kappa$ (kappa), so exploration is favoured.
-- Slowly decayed kappa on a weekly basis until weeks 8/9.
+- Slowly decayed $\kappa$ on a weekly basis until weeks 8/9.
-- Used Expected Improvement (EI) as the acquisition function from then on, favouring exploitation.
+- Swicthed to the Expected Improvement (EI) acquisition function from then on, which aims to improve on the current best result whilst balancing exploration and exploitation.

 Hyperparameters were tailored to each objective function to model them most accurately.
 My approach was open to adaptation as new information was gathered each week.